-- The school celebrates the achievements of Children in Care. - Teachers should have high expectations of the young person, encouraging achievement and ambition

-- The young person will need to have a special, trusted adult in school that is able to take time to listen to them and have access to support and counselling in school if required. - For young Children in Care, there should be clarity in relation to who is and is not allowed to collect the child from school - All teachers within the school are made aware of the needs of Children in Care and actively promote their best interests - Adults in school will need to be sensitive to the young person's wishes over what is known and by whom regarding their care status - Effective assessment, recording and reporting practices are established - Ensure that systems are in place to keep staff up to date and informed about Children in Care - The designated teacher ensures that positive messages about behaviour and achievement are shared within the school and between school, carers and outside agencies, and that high educational expectations are maintained - A nurturing approach and understanding of trauma and attachment will help to support children in care - Support the engagement of Children in Care in out of school hours learning - Staff work in partnership with carers and agencies and parents (where appropriate). - Support carers to value educational achievement and improve attendance - Teachers can help the individual begin to feel that they are fitting in and offer them a safe haven and a sympathetic ear in a crisis - Staff are aware that being or becoming ' Child in Care' has a major impact on children's lives and that when considering children's learning and or behaviour, due consideration will be given - Teachers can be aware of a variety of emotional issues and trauma that may undermine the young person's ability to engage in the learning process, including feelings of loss, rejection, isolation, confusion and low self-esteem - Teachers need to be aware of possible unresolved feelings the young person may have about their own families and siblings, in addition to insecurity over their current homes and carers - CIC have access to Pupil premium plus from September, £300 will be allocated to every child from day one of being in care by the Virtual School head.
+- The school celebrates the achievements of Children in Care and PLAC. - Teachers should have high expectations of the young person, encouraging achievement and - The young person will need to have a special, trusted adult in school that is able to take time to listen to them and have access to support and counselling in school if required. - For Children in Care and PLAC, there should be clarity in relation to who is and is not allowed to collect the child from school - All teachers within the school are made aware of the needs of Children in Care and PLAC and actively promote their best interests - Adults in school will need to be sensitive to the young person's wishes over what is known and by whom regarding their care status - Effective assessment, recording and reporting practices are established - Ensure that systems are in place to keep staff up to date and informed about Children in Care and PLAC - The designated teacher ensures that positive messages about behaviour and achievement are shared within the school and between school, carers and outside agencies, and that high educational expectations are maintained - A nurturing approach and understanding of trauma and attachment will help to support Children in Care and PLAC - Support the engagement of Children in Care and PLAC in out of school hours learning - Staff work in partnership with carers and agencies and parents (where appropriate). - Support carers to value educational achievement and improve attendance - Teachers can help the individual begin to feel that they are fitting in and offer them a safe haven and a sympathetic ear in a crisis - Staff are aware that being or becoming 'Child in Care' has a major impact on children's lives and that when considering children's learning and or behaviour, due consideration will be given - Teachers can be aware of a variety of emotional issues and trauma that may undermine the young person's ability to engage in the learning process, including feelings of loss, rejection, isolation, confusion and low self-esteem - Teachers need to be aware of possible unresolved feelings the young person may have about their own families and siblings, in addition to insecurity over their current homes and carers

+CIC have access to Pupil Premium Plus - from September, £350 will be allocated to every child from day one of being in care by the Virtual School head.
 School will receive this at the end of each term.
-A bid can be made via the EPEP to top this up by a further £300 if required.
-See EEF / Sutton trust for guidance on use, good practice and impact of PP+
+A bid can be made via the EPEP to top this up by a further £350 if required.
+See Education Endowment Fund / Sutton trust for guidance on use, good practice and impact of PP+.

-Special Educational needs: see Cornwall SEND graduated response document - June 2017
+Special Educational needs: see Cornwall SEND graduated response document

-Any special educational needs are quickly identified and appropriate provision is made - early identification and action is key

-- Ensure that systems are in place to identify and prioritise when Children in Care are underachieving, and have early interventions to improve this - Contact needs to be made with the Virtual School for CiC (CiCESS) as soon as concerns are raised - If the child or young person has a statement of special educational need or EHC Plan, then ensure the annual review coincides with one of the six monthly Statutory Care Reviews / termly PEP meetings; dates can be obtained from the social worker. - Please refer to SEN Code of Practice for further information
+- Any special educational needs are quickly identified and appropriate provision is made early identification and action is key - Ensure that systems are in place to identify and prioritise when Children in Care and PLAC are underachieving, and have early interventions to improve this - Contact needs to be made with the Virtual School for CIC and PLAC (CICESS) as soon as concerns are raised - If the child or young person has a statement of special educational need or EHC Plan, then ensure the annual review coincides with one of the six monthly Statutory Care Reviews / termly PEP meetings; dates can be obtained from the social worker. - Please refer to SEN Code of Practice for further information